VictorCaricatte/BasicBioinfo/README.md

-# Ferramentas básicas para bioinformatas
+# Basic Tools for Bioinformaticians

 Hello friends,

-This repository contains some tools I created while working with bioinformatics.
-They were made due to research demands I had and still have.
-However, I ended up creating fun themes for them and improved some things to make them more complete, but they are still basic analysis tools for bioinformatics.
-Feel free to use them, fork them, and also create your own based on these.
-Feel free to report bugs, give suggestions, and also request improvements or implementations (new analyses and functionalities), as I may add them over time.
+This repository contains some tools I built while working with bioinformatics.
+They were created out of research demands I had and still have.
+Along the way I ended up giving them fun themes, and I improved a few things to make them more complete — but they are still basic bioinformatics analysis tools at their core.
+Feel free to use them, fork them, and build your own from them.
+You are also welcome to report bugs, make suggestions, and request improvements or new features (new analyses and functionalities), as I may add them over time.

-Sincerely,
+Best regards,
-Victor SC
+VictorSC

 ---